davidtucker/davidtucker-blog/contents/colophon/index.md

 ## Source Code

 I have provided the <a href="https://github.com/davidtucker/davidtucker-blog" target="_blank">source code for this site</a> on Github as both an example of my work as well as a tool for other developers looking to create a similar site using Wintersmith.
-It is released under a BSD license, which means you must attribute me if you choose to reuse elements from my source code.
+It is released under an MIT license.
+For any other code on this site which does specify a license, it is released under a BSD license which means you must attribute me if you choose to reuse elements from my source code.
 If you wish to resue some elements without attribution, please [contact me](/about/#contact).